Which statement is correct regarding passing permissions to reusable workflows?

 ### What is the recommended practice for treating environment variables in GitHub Actions, regardless of the operating system and shell used?

-> https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions
+> https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#setting-an-environment-variable

 1. [x] treat environment variables as case-sensitive